Reed-CompBio/spras/docs/tutorial/beginner.rst

         cytoscape:
             include: true

-summary generates graph topological summary statistics  for each algorithm's parameter combination output, generating a summary file for all reconstructed subnetworks for each dataset.
+summary generates graph topological summary statistics for each algorithm's parameter combination output, generating a summary file for all reconstructed subnetworks for a given dataset.

-This post analysis will report these statistics for each pathway:
+This will report these statistics for each pathway:

 - Number of nodes
 - Number of edges